mco-gh/pylearn/content/en/lessons/4 Conditionals/_index.md

 </div>
 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
-<h3 id="Question-3">Question 3<a class="anchor-link" href="#Question-3">¶</a></h3><p>Write a program that generates two random 1 digit integers and prompts the user to provide the product of those two digits (basically, this is an interactive multiplication test).
+<h3 id="Question-3">Question 3<a class="anchor-link" href="#Question-3">¶</a></h3><p>Write a program that generates two random 1 digit integers and prompts the user to provide the product of those two digits (basically, this is an interactive multiplication quiz).
 Check the user's answer and print a response indicating whether it is correct or not.
 Here are two sample runs:</p>
 <pre><code>Welcome to the multiplication tester!
 What is 3 * 9?
 25
 Sorry, that's incorrect, 3 * 9 = 27.